xaionaro-go/avd/README.md

 ### The alternatives tried before starting this project

-* [`nginx-module-rtmp`](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/rtmp/): very poor debugging, does not support the protocols I need, unreliable work in some cases; and not integratable into another Go project.
+* [`nginx-module-rtmp`](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/rtmp/): very poor debugging, does not support the protocols I need; and not integratable into another Go project.
 * [`mediamtx`](https://github.com/bluenviron/mediamtx): does not work on my edge cases; and not integratable into another Go project.
 * [`livego`](https://github.com/gwuhaolin/livego): it was much worse than mediamtx for my use cases (do not remember the exact reasons); and not integratable into another Go project.
 * [`go2rtc`](https://github.com/AlexxIT/go2rtc): it appeared to be just a forwarding/routing server, rather than a normal server (e.g.: [ITS#1238](https://github.com/AlexxIT/go2rtc/issues/1238#issuecomment-2237036661)); not integratable into another Go project; and even those were not problems by now I'm convinced it would not have handled my edge cases better than mediamtx.